JKirchartz/awesome-stars/README.md

 - [sugarizer](https://github.com/llaske/sugarizer) - Sugarizer is a web implementation of the Sugar platform to run on any device or browser
 - [Vide](https://github.com/vodkabears/Vide) - No longer actively maintained.
 - [another-one-fucking-boilerplate](https://github.com/vodkabears/another-one-fucking-boilerplate) - Yes, another one JS boilerplate.
-- [lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing, performance metrics, and best practices for Progressive Web Apps
+- [lighthouse](https://github.com/GoogleChrome/lighthouse) - Automated auditing, performance metrics, and best practices for the web.
 - [google-webfonts-helper](https://github.com/majodev/google-webfonts-helper) - A Hassle-Free Way to Self-Host Google Fonts.
 Get eot, ttf, svg, woff and woff2 files + CSS snippets
 - [jQuery-rwdImageMaps](https://github.com/stowball/jQuery-rwdImageMaps) - Responsive Image Maps jQuery Plugin
 - [jquery.adaptive-backgrounds.js](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js) - 🦎 A jQuery plugin for extracting the dominant color from images and applying the color to their parent.